Anolis viridulus: Distribution

 The species is found in the Cordillera de Guaniguanico, with known populations in Las Terrazas, Sierra del Rosario (Artemisa Province), and Moncada, Viñales (Pinar del Río Province).
 Its estimated extent of occurrence (EOO) is 860 km².

 Natural history

-A. viridulus demonstrates territorial behaviors, with males showing lateral compression and dewlap extension when threatened.
+A. viridulus demonstrates territorial behaviors consisting of males showing lateral compression and dewlap extension.
 Tail injuries in captured specimens suggest physical interactions.
 They are primarily arboreal, walking with an upright posture on horizontal leaves.
 Specimens have been observed on Calophyllum antillanum, Cojoba arborea, and Zanthoxylum martinicense trees at heights of 1.6 to 4 meters.

 Conservation

-The species occurs within protected areas, including Sierra del Rosario Biosphere Reserve and Parque Nacional Viñales.
-Its restricted range and recent discovery underscore the need for conservation monitoring.
+The species is endemic to protected areas, including Sierra del Rosario Biosphere Reserve and Parque Nacional Viñales.